-We worship at 9:00 every Sunday morning and 6:30 every Wednesday evening.
+We worship at 9:00 every Sunday morning.
 You will find yourself among welcoming worshippers, easy to follow worship materials, a message that connects to real life and music that can rearrange your inner life.

 Children are always welcome in worship.

 Our worship is rooted deeply in tradition, celebrating the timelessness and mystery of our faith.
 Centered around Word and Sacrament, our worship is truly the “liturgy,” that is, “the work of the people.”

 Sunday mornings at 9 AM (with Holy Communion)